Dog in costume going trick or treating with children for Halloween candy.

 What To Do If Your Dog Eats Halloween Candy

-So what do you do if you find Fido with crinkled, half chewed chocolate wrappers strewn in his wake?
-Here’s what you should do if your dog eats Halloween candy.
+So, what should you do if you find your pooch with half-chewed chocolate wrappers strewn in their wake?
+Don’t panic just yet!
+Here are some steps you can take if your dog eats Halloween candy.

 This may seem like a difficult task, given all of the torn up wrappers.
-However, finding out what your dog ate and how much can help determine what care your pooch needs.
+However, finding out what candy your dog ate and how much can help determine what care they need.
 Different chocolates have different levels of theobromine, the chemical in chocolate that is toxic to dogs.

 Baking chocolate is the worst for dogs, clocking in at roughly 450 milligrams per ounce, followed by dark chocolate at 160 mg/oz; milk chocolate at 64 mg/oz; and white chocolate at 1 mg/oz.